Introduction to Project Management Job Interview Questions And Answers

 - Project Charter, defined when a project is put into motion.

-- Project closing activities (post-project delivery), as these are intended to support the maintenance phase.
+- Project closing activities (post-project delivery), are intended to support the maintenance phase.

 Q10.
 Explain any 3 tools for effective project management?